 Students are required to take at least one-half of their courses outside of their major field of study.
 There is no single path towards fulfilling this requirement.
 The student is free to choose at least 20 courses that are sampled widely from the curricular offerings.; There are however, some minimum expectations about these choices.

-The student must take at least one course from each of seven Areas of Knowledge which include Literature, History, Social/Behavioral Science, Natural Science, Mathematics and Quantitative Logic, Fine Arts and Foreign Language and Culture.
+The student must take at least one course from each of seven Areas of Knowledge which include Literature, History, Social/Behavioral Science, Natural Science, Mathematics and Quantitative Logic, Fine Arts and Foreign Language or Culture.
 One goal of the General Education curriculum is to expose students to the broad array of subject matter that make up the academy.
 Sampling among course offerings in the arts, humanities, sciences and mathematics provides students with the opportunity to explore discipline based approaches to understanding the world around them, thus cultivating new lenses from which to view themselves and the human condition.
 At Winston-Salem State University, students are required to complete at least one course from each of the following areas of knowledge:

 Literature: Courses designed to engage students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, these courses seek to deepen students' understanding of the ways writers use language to provide both meaning and pleasure for their readers.